AlirezaParsi/pocof3/README.md

 - Backup your data (just in case).

 ### Steps
-1. Download the latest N0Kernel zip file from the [Releases](https://github.com/AlirezaParsi/pocof3/releases) section.
+1. Download the latest ALP Kernel zip file from the [Releases](https://github.com/AlirezaParsi/pocof3/releases) section.
 2. Boot into recovery mode.
-3. Flash the N0Kernel zip file.
+3. Flash the ALP Kernel zip file.
 4. Wipe cache and Dalvik cache (optional but recommended).
 5. Reboot and enjoy!